Hindley Street: 19th century

 On 20 September 1855, an episode of violence erupted on Hindley Street.
 It was during the Legislative Council election, which saw a mob attempting to interfere with the voting at West Adelaide.
 Later that same day a much larger riot developed in the same place, after the election was closed.
 At that time the colony of South Australia was ruled by a governor appointed by the British Government, and the elections were a move towards self-government for the colony.

 A new brewery was built on Town Acre 66 on the south side of Hindley Street, midway between Morphett Street and West Terrace, in 1859, known as the West End Brewery.
 The highly successful brewery was taken over by the South Australian Brewing, Malting, Wine and Spirit Company, an amalgamation of three brewers, in 1888.

 In August 1863, Leopold Conrad opened his butcher's shop at 88-90 Hindley Street, on the corner of Victoria Street, where it operated for decades.
 By 1899, the building had been enlarged, with a second storey and ornamental lacework on the upstairs verandah, which included a coat of arms.
 Conrad died in December 1918, and the business was taken over by W. H. Bruce, and expanded to Rundle Street, East End Market, and Port Adelaide.

 Hindley Street was also home to one of Adelaide's most beloved theatres, the Theatre Royal, designed by Melbourne architect George R. Johnson and opened in 1878 (to replace a previous theatre of the same name built on the site in 1868).
 On 19 October 1896 the first public moving picture demonstration in South Australia was hosted by Wybert Reeve at the Theatre Royal.
 (By the following evening the cinématographe Lumière had been moved to a more suitable venue at the Beehive Corner).
-The building was demolished in 1962 and a carpark built on the site by department store Miller Anderson & Co., an Adelaide department store.
+The building was demolished in 1962 and a carpark built on the site by Miller Anderson & Co., an Adelaide department store.

+By the 1880s, there were 18 hotels in the street, and the street also became a fashion destination, with many drapers, tailors, boot and shoemakers, and women’s outfitters.

 The Grand Coffee Palace was built in 1891.
 Rebuilt in 1907, it later became the Plaza Hotel.
 "Coffee palaces" were a type of residential hotel, that provided family-style meals as well as accommodation, but without liquor licences.